GeaucefStone/Secular_Democratic_Republic/README.md

 - Simulated parody websites are now included.
 You can use them to simulate conversations to further illustrate what politics looks like under the SDR Constition.
 - Simulations are now functional.
 The only code you need to edit are conversations and avatar images.

+- **Article XVI is now included.
+The people who may live under the SDR Constitution now have the right to remove corrupt officials by force and charge them capital crimes if necessary.**

 **Note:** Chirper's video message simulation could use some refinement.

 ---